Dexterous Pre-grasp Manipulation for Human-like Functional Categorical Grasping: Deep Reinforcement Learning and Grasp Representations: Evaluation

 \section{Evaluation}

-To evaluate the proposed approach, we apply it to the 6\,DoF UR5e robotic arm with attached 11\,DoF Schunk SIH hand.
+To evaluate the proposed approach, we apply it to the 6\,DoF UR5e robotic arm with 11\,DoF Schunk SIH hand.
 The joints of this wire-driven hand are coupled, leaving 5 controllable DoF.
-With this evaluation we try to answer the following questions: \begin{itemize} \item Does our approach reliably produce robust manipulation policies, capable of dexterous pre-grasp manipulation of unseen object instances of a known category? \item Does the multi-component manipulation reward $r_\textrm{man}$ lead to policies with higher success rates? \item Does the curriculum improve convergence stability? \end{itemize}
+With this evaluation we try to answer the following questions: \begin{itemize} \item Does our approach reliably produce robust manipulation policies, capable of dexterous pre-grasp manipulation of unseen object instances of a known category? \item Does the multi-component manipulation reward $r_\textrm{man}$ lead to policies with higher success rates? \item Does the curriculum improve convergence stability? \item Does our approach enable learning of feasible manipulation policies for both target grasp representations? \end{itemize}